Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Brush Type

-• Finger Brushes – Finger brushes are finger-shaped sleeves designed to fit the index finger.
-Some cats that are resistant to handled toothbrushes may be more willing to accept a finger in their mouth.
-The bristles of these brushes are usually made of rubber or plastic, and they are not usually as effective as nylon bristles.
-What’s more, the universal design of the finger brush means that unless you have the perfect sized index finger, these brushes are likely to be too small or, as is more often the case, too large for your hands.
-If your cat simply won’t let you near with a normal brush, a finger brush is likely going to be your best option.
+• Finger Brushes – Finger brushes are finger-shaped sleeves that fit the index finger.
+Some cats that are resistant to toothbrushes may be more willing to accept a finger in their mouth.
+Finger brushes are usually made of rubber or plastic, and they are not usually as effective as nylon bristles.
+What’s more, the universal design of the finger brush means that unless you have the perfect-sized index finger, they are likely to be too small or too large.
+If your cat simply won’t let you near with a normal brush, a finger brush will likely be your best option.

 • Handled Toothbrushes – The handled toothbrush is what most people think of when buying a toothbrush.
 They have a single head, usually consisting of an arrangement of nylon bristles.
-The head might be angled to allow greater access to difficult areas, and handles might or might not be textured for improved grip.
-The simple design of the handled toothbrush means that these are among the cheapest options available.
+The head can be angled to allow greater access to difficult areas, and the handles can be textured for improved grip.
+The simple design of the handled toothbrush means that it is the cheapest type.

-• Two-Headed Cat Toothbrushes – The two-headed toothbrush is similar to a handled toothbrush, except that it has a brush head at either end of the handle.
-Typically, one of the heads will be small and the other a larger brush.
-The large brush is designed for brushing the large and easy-to-reach surfaces at the front of the mouth, as well as the tops of teeth, while the smaller brush is used for awkward areas and more precise brushing.
-Dual-headed brushes can be difficult to hold while a thin handle means that they can also be quite flimsy.
+• Two-Headed Cat Toothbrushes – The two-headed toothbrush is similar to a handled toothbrush, except it has a brush head at either end of the handle.
+Typically, one of the heads will be smaller than the other.
+The large brush is designed for brushing the large and easy-to-reach surfaces at the front of the mouth and the tops of teeth, while the smaller brush is used for awkward areas and more precise brushing.
+Dual-headed brushes can be difficult to hold, and the thin handle makes them flimsy.

 • Toothpaste Applicator Swabs – Toothpaste applicator swabs are an alternative to standard brushes and finger brushes and are suitable for a cat with severe gingivitis or a very sensitive mouth.
-The swab is made from a cotton substance, and you dab toothpaste onto the tooth before smearing it around.
-A swab is not a good substitute for a normal brush, except in those cases where the cat needs something a lot more sympathetic.
+The swab is made from cotton, and you dab the toothpaste on the tooth before smearing it around.
+A swab is not a good substitute for a standard brush, except when the cat can’t tolerate a toothbrush or finger brush.

 Do I Really Need to Brush My Cat’s Teeth?

-Brushing prevents plaque and tartar, which are responsible for virtually all cases of periodontal disease in cats.
-Vets and professional groomers can brush your cat’s teeth, but it is unlikely that they will be able to do so often enough to help prevent dental decay.
-Therefore, brushing your cat’s teeth is a vital part of cat ownership, but one that is frequently overlooked.
+Brushing prevents plaque and tartar, which are responsible for virtually all cases of periodontal disease.
+Vets and professional groomers can brush your cat’s teeth, but it is unlikely that they will be able to do so often enough to prevent dental decay.
+Therefore, brushing your cat’s teeth is a vital part of cat ownership but one that is frequently overlooked.

 How Often Should I Brush My Cat’s Teeth?

 Owners are usually recommended to brush a cat’s teeth three times a week, but the best regime includes daily brushing.
-This will get rid of the debris and plaque that has built up over the day.
+This will eliminate the debris and plaque that has built up over the day.
 Also, the more often you brush a cat’s teeth, the easier it should become and the more willing your cat will be to succumb to the routine.

 brushing cat's teeth